 The movie unspools in a concentric triad of stories, each on its own clock: one week with the soldiers on the beach (featuring a nameless British infantryman played by unknown Londoner Fionn Whitehead); one day with a civilian sailor (Oscar-winner Mark Rylance) crossing the channel; and one hour in the sky with the coolest pilot since Luke Skywalker (Tom Hardy, who, after The Dark Knight Rises and Mad Max, has become an expert in show-stealing while hiding behind a mask).

 Nolan has always been obsessed with time and the way it distorts in dreams (Inception), memory (Memento), and the entire universe (Interstellar), and you’d think we’d be tired of him playing with it, but no. Dunkirk’s spiral effect is brilliant.
 The nonlinear week-day-hour technique acts as a boa constrictor.
-Since roughly other third scene of the movie transpires further down the road than the last, you’re constantly wondering how the others will catch up.
+Since roughly every other third scene transpires further down the road than the last, you’re constantly wondering how the others will catch up.
 The tension is unreal.
 Each story spins a tighter circle till all converge at a single moment just in time for the climax—and what a climax!
 No matter how badly it hobbles in the middle, the movie sticks the landing with explosive finesse.
 (More on this below.)

 So, make no mistake, Nolan’s experiment is a total prizewinner.
 I defy 2017 to find a more cunning or powerful framework on which to hang a story.
 The story, however, is wanting.